DevOps2016Fall/Milestone3/README.md

 For this task, we have a staging server, which will be hosting a new version of app, can need to have a canary release.
 Our workflow is as follows:

 * The proxy server will redirect the traffic randomly to any product server at 70% probability and 30% to staging server.
 * We also monitor the proxy server as we did in Task3.
-If the CPU usage is greater than 50%, then all the traffic will go to product server, no traffic goes to staging server anymore.
+If the CPU usage is greater than 50%, it will set "yes" to alert key in redis, then all the traffic will go to product server, no traffic goes to staging server anymore.